Ryan’s story: Freedom at Fethneys Residential Care Home

 An unexpected act of kindness

 In August 2022, the train strikes meant I thought I’d miss a big home match against Bristol Rovers.
-I knew I couldn’t afford a taxi, particularly a long journey from Worthing to Portsmouth.
+I knew I couldn’t afford a taxi, particularly for a long journey from Worthing to Portsmouth.
 Some very nice fans said I should set up an online fundraising page.
 I posted it to social media, not expecting anything out of it.

 The right support at Fethneys